Wirral Walks - Hilbre Island

 Middle Eye itself is covered in grass.
 There’s a narrow set of steps carved into the cliff face up one side, and an awkward DIY descent on the other.
 The cliff face is unstable in places, and its base is surrounded by fallen rocks.
 Millennia ago, Middle Eye and Hilbre were probably one island.

 There is a special atmosphere there.
 It’s something you have to experience for yourself to understand.
 Maybe all those centuries of monastic living have left a subtle mark in the rock.
 Perhaps the violence which the island saw during the peak of its notoriety has left a hint of danger behind.
 Or maybe it’s just my vivid imagination playing games, but certainly this island has inspired my fiction writing--such as my short story, Seagull Inn, which was published in an anthology called Ruins Terra.
-Several scenes in my novel Rowan are set here too.
+Several scenes in my novels Rowan: An Artisan-Sorcerer Story and Fabian: An Artisan-Sorcerer Story are set on these islands, too.

 I’ve been back to Hilbre many times, sometimes alone and sometimes with groups of friends or family.
 Not one person has failed to have been moved by the experience.